January 10, 2015, 1 pm – 5 pm

 Exhibition dates: February 14th- December 6, 2015

-It is with great enthusiasm that HVCCA launches a year of exhibitions and education programs exploring the artistic representation of Love: The First of the 7 Virtues and its antithesis, Lust: The 4th of the Seven Deadly Sins (scheduled to open April 19, 2015).
+It is with great enthusiasm that HVCCA launches a year of exhibitions and education programs exploring the artistic representation of Love: The First of the 7 Virtues and its antithesis, Seven Deadly Sins: Lust (scheduled to open April 19, 2015).
 Developed as an FWMA (Fairfield Westchester Museum Alliance) collaboration, each museum will explore a different sin and, in some instances, its parallel virtue.

-Love can take many forms.
-Though the forms love takes have always existed, and been well-represented in the arts, in the 20th-21st centuries varying aspects of love are more overt in presentation and more openly discussed.
+Love takes many forms, but in the 20th-21st centuries varying kinds of love are more overt in presentation and more openly discussed.
 Love involves heterosexual, homosexual and transsexual relationships; it speaks to inter- family relationships; love can involve an adoration and anthropomorphic view of nature; love of God and religious devotion can carry the intensity of emotion, comparable to the strongest of human relationships, and love of animals can sometimes go well beyond those of an inter-human nature.

 From Robert Indiana’s iconic sculpture that manifests the power of the word ‘LOVE’ to the poignant red roses of Jackie O. in the sculpture of Keith Edmier, from the bucolic scenes of Hernan Bas and the empathic painting of Richard Wathen to the religiously charged work of Djordje Ozbolt, HVCCA invites the viewer to walk through the power of LOVE to build bridges to understanding and to an appreciation for the diversity of human nature.

 Artists included in the exhibition are drawn from communities around the globe: